elastic/rally-teams/plugins/v1/repository_azure/README.md

 `--elasticsearch-plugins="repository-azure" --plugin-params="azure_client_name:default,azure_account:XXXXX,azure_key:YYYYY"`

-The above settings can also be stored in a JSON file that can be specified as well with `--plugin-params`.
+Alternatively, the above settings can also be stored in a JSON file that can be specified via `--plugin-params`.

 Example: